 But What About Instagram?

+So.
+I quit Facebook.
+But what about other platforms?
 When you’re a little blogger like me, you don’t have social media managers and virtual assistants like big-time bloggers.

 It can become really overwhelming to try to write content, create products, and manage 4+ social media platforms.